michelesr/thesis/src/ccba.md

 computing and virtualization, because of their attitude to provide standardized and reproducible environments, installable everywhere.
-The main problem with Virtual Machines is that their configuration concerns also with the detail of the machine, such as hardware (ram, hard disk, processor, network interfaces, etc.), when often those features don't require reproduction and introduce overhead.
+The main problem with Virtual Machines is that their configuration concerns also with the detail of the machine, such as hardware (RAM, hard disk, processor, network interfaces, etc.), when often those features don't require reproduction and introduce overhead.
 In fact, the most important part of the virtualization is the operating system and application configuration, features that are reproduced